iamavu/iamavu.github.io/src/content/posts/00-weekly-wanderings.md

 - completed basic static analysis from PMA book and all of it's labs

 ### week 0x02
-- Itsy bitsy of HTB CTF, couldn't play much
+- itsy bitsy of HTB CTF, couldn't play much
 - PMA book as usual
-- Brought back my [gitbook](https://iamavu.gitbook.io) to life
+- brought back my [gitbook](https://iamavu.gitbook.io) to life

 ### week 0x01
 - pwn.college - program misuse 10 levels
-- Practical malware analysis book - 50 pages - some windows API calls, understanding and identifying what makes a malware, a malware
+- practical malware analysis book - 50 pages - some windows API calls, understanding and identifying what makes a malware, a malware
-- Developing with astro theme and some tailwind CSS
+- developing with astro theme and some tailwind CSS